wronghorsebatterystaple/Website-Flask/README.md

   - `\thm` and `\endthm` followed/preceded by a blank line respectively to highlight everything inside as a navy blue blockquote

 - Other considerations:
-  - Use `<br>` for line breaks that aren't new paragraphs and don't leave extra space, like between lines in a stanza
+  - Use `<br>` for line breaks that aren't new paragraphs and don't leave extra space, like between lines in a stanza, and use `<br>` surrounded by two empty lines for more space than a normal paragraph, like between stanzas

 # Other useless notes
 CSS property order (currently-used properties):